UtahDave/openstack-automation/README.md

 About the project
 =================
-The [project](https://github.com/Akilesh1597/salt-openstack/ "Openstack-Automation") gives you a working OpenStack cluster in a mater of minutes.
+The [project](https://github.com/Akilesh1597/salt-openstack/ "Openstack-Automation") gives you a working OpenStack cluster in a matter of minutes.
 We do this using [saltstack](http://docs.saltstack.com/ "Saltstack").
 There is almost no coding involved and it can be easily maintained.
 Above all it is as easy as talking to your servers and asking them to configure themselves.

 Saltstack provides us an infrastructure management framework that makes our job easier.
 Saltstack supports most of tasks that you would want to perform while installing OpenStack and more.